 Alongside drawing attention to your webpages, you may also want to link to your social media profiles.
 If you are running a social media contest, you may want to link directly to that for instance.

 Creative tip #4: Add updates, events, offers and products

 As I briefly mentioned above, you can add different types of posts.
 You can add a standard update, a post about an upcoming event or highlight specific products and offers.
 Each of these different post types will give you slightly different options.

-For instance, for Google My Business event posts, you can add in the date and time of the event.
+For instance, for Google Business Post event posts, you can add in the date and time of the event.
 And for product posts, you can add in prices.
 Not all post types will apply to all businesses, however, I encourage you to try out the ones which do.

 How do you measure the visibility and success of your posts?

 Tracking and analysing data!

 Firstly, within the Google Business Post dashboard and in the app, you can go to the Posts section and see how many views each of your posts get.
 You can also see the number of clicks – however, I have found that this data is not always accurate.

 Which is why I add special UTM tracking URLs to all links to my website and my client’s websites on our Google Business Post listings.